hasithv/hasithv.github.io/content/posts/projects/24-08-17-basketballrandomwalk/index.md

 1. **The Arcsine Law:** The biggest factor which determines who wins is the current team that is leading.
 This is in agreement with the [arcsine law]({{< relref "../../posts/notes/ELiASA/chap6/6-1#arcsine-law" >}}) which states that a random walk is most likely to spend its time on one side of the origin.

 ### Application
-Due to the performant nature of the code (thanks `Julia`!), it made sense to spin up website with a simpler version of the model (no bayesian updates since they hardly made a difference and are a lot of work to keep track of for the user).
+Due to the performant nature of the code (thanks `Julia`!), it made sense to spin up website with a simpler version of the model (no bayesian updates since they hardly made a difference and it'd be a lot of work for the user to input each play).
 This way, someone betting on a game can make a mathematically-backed decision on how to spend their money!
 {{< figure src="./images/webapp.PNG" width="600px" align="center" caption="The website takes in the scores of the teams and the time elapsed to calculate the odds that a team will win (the lower the better)">}}

 The application computes the odds for a team to win.
 In other words, it outputs the inverse probability for a team to win, so the closer it is to 1, the more likely that team is to win, and vice versa.